-A lot of website owners have spent time improving their content, reviewing their offerings, and doing more marketing during lockdown.
+A lot of website owners have spent time improving their content, reviewing their offerings, and doing more marketing during the lockdown.
 We certainly noticed that these more active websites trended towards the top performing in our study.

 Want us to review your website traffic?

 Let us loose on your Google analytics to help you make sense of your traffic stats.